 It's extremely rare to spot a wild wolf in the wild, and even rarer to actually encounter one, but it's a possibility every hiker and camper has to take into consideration when venturing into wolf territories throughout the North America.
 Backcountry travelers face the greatest risk in Alaska and Canada, as well as many of the more rugged national parks such as Yellowstone, but even states like Michigan, Wisconsin, Montana, and Idaho present the possibility of an encounter.
 Depending on how isolated the territory is, you could find yourself running into a wolf that's never seen a person before, and thus lives without fear of humans.

-Whenever you're traveling through known wolf country, be sure stay alert, travel in groups, and practice caution if you spot one of these carnivores.
-Don't try to feed wolves, approach wolves, or pick up wolf pups especially near den sites.
-Remember they are wild animals and can be incredibly dangerous if provoked or threatened.
+When traveling through known wolf country, you can use caution by simply staying alert, traveling in groups, and practicing caution if you spot one of these carnivores.
+Under no circumstances should you ever try to feed or approach wolves, especially near den sites.
+Remember these are wild animals that can be incredibly dangerous if provoked or threatened.

 If you happen upon one of these large predators, here's how to survive a wolf encounter: